pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english.md

 To learn more about CDE Jobs please visit [Creating and Managing CDE Jobs](https://docs.cloudera.com/data-engineering/cloud/manage-jobs/topics/cde-create-job.html) in the CDE Documentation.

-## Part 2: Orchestrating Pipelines with Airflow
+## Part 2: Orchestrating Pipelines with Airflow and the Cloudera Airflow Editor

 #### Summary

+CDE Provides a Native Airflow Service that allows you to orchestrate complex CDE pipelines.
+Although primarily designed to orchestrate CDE Spark Jobs, CDE Airflow allows you to run queries in CDW and integrate with 3rd party Orchestration and DevOps tools.

-In this section you will build three Airflow jobs to schedule, orchestrate and monitor the execution of Spark Jobs and more.
+This tutorial is divided in two sections.
+First you will build three Airflow jobs to schedule, orchestrate and monitor the execution of Spark Jobs and more.
+Then you will build an Airflow DAG with the Cloudera Airflow Editor, a No-Code tool that allows you to create Airflow DAGs in a simplified manner.

-##### Airflow Concepts
+#### Airflow Concepts

 In Airflow, a DAG (Directed Acyclic Graph) is defined in a Python script that represents the DAGs structure (tasks and their dependencies) as code.